 – Mix 20 drops of eucalyptus essential with a few drops of tea tree oil and lavender.

-– Pour the mixture in a spray bottle and add water.
+– Pour the mixture into a spray bottle and add water.
 Shake thoroughly

-– An undiluted mixture of eucalyptus and lavender essential oils can kill bed bugs when applied directly on the insect.
+– An undiluted mixture of eucalyptus and lavender essential oils can kill bed bugs when applied directly to the insect.

 – This mixture of essential oils might work to some extent in repelling bed bugs.
 However, it’s not an effective method for combating a bed bug infestation.